 Closing Session - Bonnie Robertson

 - Time and money are not the primary drivers or barriers to innovation.
 The story of The Spire, in Chicago, was a good illustration of that.
-This was to be a highly innovative, 2000 foot tall residential building, backed by the wealthiest of the wealthy.
+This was to be a highly innovative, 2000-foot-tall residential building, backed by the wealthiest of the wealthy.
 With costs to buy starting at $750,000 and up to 40 million, it was 40% sold when ground broke.
 It is still a hole in the ground and the project is dead.

-- Requirements for innovation are: Purpose (why) + a Path (what) + a Plan (how and when).
-Planning must come first, because without a purpose, there is no path or plan to develop.
+- Requirements for innovation are Purpose (why) + a Path (what) + a Plan (how and when).
+Planning must come first because, without a purpose, there is no path or plan to develop.

-- She talked about IQ and EQ (intelligence quotient vs. emotional quotient), and the graphic displayed this like an iceberg with the visible part above the water’s surface as the IQ, and what’s buried underneath being the EQ.
-She asked how many people knew someone highly intelligent that still did stupid things, and suggested that it came back to their EQ not their IQ.
-To illustrate, and I didn’t catch the name of the survey or study this came from, she gave stats of how many high EQ people it took to do a job vs. low EQ people, unrelated to IQ.
+- She talked about IQ and EQ (intelligence quotient vs. emotional quotient), and the graphic displayed this like an iceberg with the visible part above the water's surface as the IQ, and what's buried underneath being the EQ.
+She asked how many people knew someone highly intelligent who still did stupid things, and suggested that it came back to their EQ, not their IQ.
+To illustrate, and I didn't catch the name of the survey or study this came from, she gave stats of how many high EQ people it took to do a job vs. low EQ people, unrelated to IQ.
 1 high EQ person could do the job of 3 low EQ people in a low complexity job.
 For a mid-complexity job, it jumped to 1 high EQ replacing 12 low EQ and for a high complexity job, 1 high EQ person could do the job of 127 low EQ people.

 - The software isn’t what builds or enables the community; the community is the community.

 - Fear, frustration and anger all get in the way of innovation.
 Recognize it, acknowledge it.
 Learn where it comes from and why.
 Write it down and then forget about it.
-Or, pretend you have a whiteboard in your mind, write it down and then picture yourself erasing the whiteboard.
-Keep doing that until it’s gone and you’ll be more free to innovate.

 Final Thoughts